 In this post we looked at how to set configuration variables at the organization, customer, and integration level, and when it is appropriate to use each.
 We also deployed an instance of an integration using some config variables that we set.
 For more information on config variables, check out our docs.
-You may also want to walk through our quickstart that guides you through the development of a full integration using config variables.
+You may also want to walk through our quickstart that guides you through driving integration logic through config variables.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.